codatio/codat-docs/docs/lending/guides/loan-writeback/record-general-loan.md

 ---
-title: "Record general loan repayments"
+title: "Record loan repayments"
-description: "Record the repayment of money owed to the lender for a general loan in the SMB's accounting software"
+description: "Record the repayment of money owed to the lender for a loan in the SMB's accounting software"
-sidebar_label: "Record: general loans"
+sidebar_label: "Record repayments"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Based on the loan's terms and conditions, the borrower will periodically repay the lender the loan amount and any associated fees.
+The loan writeback process is the same for both general lending and invoice finance.
+The key distinction lies in the repayment method: general lending usually involves recurring payments, while invoice finance is repaid when the SMB’s customer pays the invoice.
+Since the underlying process is the same, we will focus on general lending and also provide additional details on how to further automate the process for invoice financiers.

 To reflect that programmatically, perform these steps every time a repayment is made: